Impure-King/base-tensorwrap/README.md

 This is a personal project, not professionally affliated with Google in any way.
 Expect bugs and several incompatibilities/difference from the original libraries.
-Please help by trying it out, [reporting bugs](https://github.com/Impure-King/base-tensorwrap/issues), and letting us know what you think!
+Please help by trying it out, [reporting bugs](https://github.com/Impure-King/base-tensorwrap/issues), and letting me know what you think!

 ### Contents